dlt-science/science-notes/blogs/SBT/SBT.md

 Hyper-financialization refers to the dominance of financial markets, institutions, and elites in the economy.
 `````

-Web3 aims to revolutionize society beyond just financial systems, but its current lack of mechanisms to represent human identities and relationships in virtual worlds leads to issues like sybil attacks, collusion, and an inclination towards hyper-financialization (Weyl et al., 2022).
-To counter this, Weyl et al. proposed the concept of a Decentralized Society (DeSoc), an approach fostering complex and diverse relationships across digital and physical realities.
+Web3 aims to revolutionize society beyond just financial systems, but its current lack of mechanisms to represent human identities and relationships in virtual worlds leads to issues like sybil attacks, collusion, and an inclination towards hyper-financialization {cite}`weyl2022decentralized`.
+To counter this, Weyl et al. {cite}`weyl2022decentralized` proposed the concept of a Decentralized Society (DeSoc), an approach fostering complex and diverse relationships across digital and physical realities.
 It is built on trust and cooperation while also correcting for biases and tendencies to over-coordinate.

 `````{margin} **Vampire Attack**
 In the context of decentralized finance (DeFi) and blockchain, a vampire attack is a strategy where a new protocol aims to drain liquidity and users from an existing one.
 This is often done by offering higher rewards or better incentives on the new platform, incentivizing users of the old platform to migrate their assets.